National Immigrant Justice Center

-In May 2015, NIJC will begin accepting applications for part-time interns for summer 2015 for each of the following programs:
+In May 2015, NIJC will begin accepting applications for part-time interns for fall 2015 for each of the following programs:

 - The Jeanne and Joseph Sullivan Project for Protection of Asylum Seekers facilitates pro bono representation for asylum seekers fleeing persecution in their homelands and advocates for the protection of human rights.
 This project also provides legal services for individuals seeking protection from gender-based persecution, both in the United States and in their home countries.
 (Proficiency in French or Spanish is generally required.)

 - Detained Immigrant Protection Project provides legal orientation and representation to detained immigrants, refugees, and asylum seekers and advances their legal and human rights through advocacy, litigation, and public education.
 (Proficiency in Spanish is generally required.)

 - Immigrant Legal Defense offers legal services to immigrants, including family visa petitions, legal permanent residency, U.S. citizenship, and Temporary Protected Status.
 (Proficiency in Spanish is generally required.)

 - Immigrant Children’s Protection Project provides specialized legal services to and advocates for immigrant children, many of whom are fleeing human rights abuses such as forced recruitment as soldiers, sexual exploitation, and child labor.
 (Proficiency in Spanish is generally required.)

 - LGBT Immigrant Rights Project ensures protections for LGBT individuals who are victims of persecution in their home countries because of sexual orientation, gender identity, or HIV status.
 (Proficiency in French or Spanish is generally required.)